 Click the Load Frame Comparison Table above to enlarge, print, or download.
 The table indicates force capacity and strain rate for common geotechnical testing applications.

 The load frames in this series are designed to work with a variety of digital and analog sets and other ancillary products, ensuring each testing lab can create a test system that meets specific needs.
-A simple change of components easily adapts the unit for different testing application or data acquisition requirements.
+A simple change of components easily adapts the unit for different testing procedures or data acquisition requirements.

 Models have a force capacity of 10,000 or 20,000lbf (44.5 and 89kN) with 11.9x37.3in (302x947mm) WxH frame openings.
-Platen diameter is 8in (203mm).
-Units run on 1/8, 1/4 or 3/4hp DC motors and controllers regulate strain rates to ±1% of set point.
+The Platen diameter is 8in (203mm).
+Units run on 1/8, 1/4, or 3/4hp DC motors, and controllers regulate strain rates to ±1% of set point.
 Sturdy, 14-gauge powder-coated steel enclosures have adjusting nuts on the 1.25in (32mm) coarse-threaded rods to quickly adjust the horizontal cross-head height.

 For more information, read our blog Build The Optimal System For Your Geotechnical Applications.